Your cart is currently empty!

 Use your blog categories to improve your overall navigation system by:

 Your readers are no different to customers visiting a supermarket.
-Sure there are supermarket customers who have the time to walk up and down the aisles browsing and looking at stuff, but a lot of them want to be able to find the milk, bread, and rice quickly — then leave.
+Sure there are supermarket customers who have the time to walk up and down the aisles browsing and looking at stuff, but a lot of them want to be able to find the milk, bread, and Tim Tams quickly — then leave.

 “Search Engine Optimisation (SEO) is about helping search engines understand and present content.”
-Google.

 Blog categories help your SEO in a couple of ways.